 - about 6 1/2 tablespoons of canola oil, for searing

 - 1/2 cup sour cream

 - 1 tablespoon freshly squeezed lemon juice

 - 1 tablespoon sumac

 - First, make the sour cream sauce: place all the ingredients in a small bowl.
 Stir well, and chill in the fridge.

 - Preheat the oven to 425*F. In a large bowl, combine all the ingredients for the meatballs except the canola oil.
-Mix with your hands, and then shape into about 18 burgers, each weighing about 1 1/2 oz.
+Mix with your hands, after which form 18 hamburgers, each weighing approximately 1 1/2 oz.

-- Pour enough oil into a large frying pan to make a 1/16 inch layer on the pan bottom.
+- Pour enough oil into a large frying pan to make a 1/16-inch layer on the pan’s bottom.
 Heat over medium heat until hot, then, working in batches, sear the meatballs on all sides.
 Cook each batch for about 4 minutes total, adding oil as needed, until golden brown.

-- Carefully transfer the seared meatballs to a baking sheet lined with waxed paper and place in the oven for 5 to 7 minutes, or until just cooked through.
-Serve warm or at room temperature, with the sauce spooned over or on the side.
+- Place the seared meatballs on a baking sheet coated with waxed paper and bake for 5 to 7 minutes, or until just cooked through.
+Serve warm or cold, with the sauce snuggled over or on the side.